December 4, 2025

 • When standing, make sure to distribute even weight on both feet.

-• When sitting, make sure to sit up straight with your back against the back of your chair and your feet flat on the floor — if possible, keep your knees slightly higher than your hips.
+• When sitting, maintain good sitting posture by sitting up straight with your back against the back of your chair and your feet flat on the floor — if possible, keep your knees slightly higher than your hips to reduce pressure on your lower back.

 • If your work requires long hours of sitting, invest in an ergonomic chair to support the spine.